 Welcome to the 282nd edition of Android Apps Weekly!
 Here are the big headlines from the last week:

-If we missed any big Android apps or games news, tell us about it in the comments!
-You can also click here to check out our latest podcasts!
+If we missed any great Android apps or games news or releases, tell us about it in the comments!